 Helen Megaw, Notes of the Crystal Structure Diagrams for the Festival Pattern Group, 12 Jan 1950.

-Full details of the textile design prints commissioned by the Festival Pattern Group from patterns from X-ray crystallography and held in the Science Museum collection can be found on our Collections Browser.
+Full details of the textile design prints commissioned by the Festival Pattern Group from patterns from X-ray crystallography and held in the Science Museum collection can be found here.